OrdinaNederland/mvc10-workshop/README.md

        bean-discovery-mode="all">
 </beans>
 ```
-Do not change the 'bean-discovery-mode' into the recommended 'annotated' as dis will disable correct bean discovery.
+Do not change the 'bean-discovery-mode' into the recommended 'annotated' as this will disable correct bean discovery.

 The `beans.xml` file should be in `webapp/WEB-INF/beans.xml`